indahwsn/CRUD-Information/README.md

 # CRUD-Information
-This is made when Kominfo Certification.
+This was made when Kominfo Certification.